|> download info on current courses (PDF)|

 |Register for Planning Education courses online|

 The Creating a Flood Ready Community course, developed in partnership with the Delaware Coastal Management Program, Delaware National Estuarine Research Reserve’s Coastal Training Program, Delaware Sea Grant and DNREC’s Flood Mitigation Program, reviewed the multiple sources of flood risks to Delaware’s communities and presented ways they can be addressed and mitigated through practical community planning, codes, and ordinances.
-Presentations and materials from the course are available on the DNREC website.For more information, contact Doug Tuttle (302-831-0718).
+Presentations and materials from the course are available on the DNREC website for the 2014 and 2016 courses.For more information, contact Martin Wollaston (302-831-4930) or Julia O'Hanlon (302-831-6224).